 The perfect pair of shoes will make ALL the difference.
 Get proper running shoes from a store that specializes in running.
 These stores often have extra tools and experts to analyze the way you run in order to pick the shoe that is right for you.
 For women, a really well fitting sports bra is a must as well.

 It sounds silly, but there is a wrong way to run and a right way to run.
 Improper form can lead to injuries.
-Ideally, you should run with your head stacked over your spine, keep your shoulders relaxed and engage your core muscles.
-Here is great form graphic:
+It’s important to focus on your form.
+Make sure to keep your head up, shoulders back, and core engaged.
+The goal is to have your head stacked over your spine, keep your shoulders relaxed and engage your core muscles.
+Use this image as a guide.

 3. Aim for Consistency